Your Journey Settings define how users interact with your Journey.

 Entry rules

-Entry rules define how users can enter your Journey based on their segment membership.
+Entry rules define how users can enter your Journey based on their segment membership or custom events (beta).

 Entry rules for a Journey